Shelter & Facility Rental FAQs

 - No person shall erect any tent, net, or structure in a park or recreation area located outside the corporate limits of the city, or on any open space land, unless done pursuant to a written permit or contract from the city manager.
 The prohibitions of this section do not apply to developed and landscaped city parks located outside the city limits, if they are designated by the manager as such city parks pursuant to section 8-3-21 B.R.C.
 1981.
 Arches used in religious ceremonies will need to be held by participants.

-- Change policy: Changes can be made online at no additional charge up to 15 days before the scheduled event.
+- Change policy: Changes can be made at no additional charge up to 15 days before the scheduled event.
 No changes can be made to reservations that are 14 or fewer days prior to the scheduled event.
-If you require assistance by OSMP staff, you will be charged an additional $25 administrative fee.

 - Refunds: There are no refunds for alcohol or parking permits.
 There are no refunds for cancellations due to inclement weather or conditions, including but not limited to: rain, strong winds or wildfires.
 Check in advance for any fire bans.
 There is no guarantee that fires of any kind will be allowed at OSMP facilities.